joone/joone.github.io/content/posts/playstation3.md

 ---
 title: 'Playstation3'
 date: 2006-05-11T07:01:00.001-07:00
-draft: false
+draft: true
 aliases: [ "/2006/05/playstation3.html" ]
 ---

-PlayStation3 will be released at the end of this year.
-It seems the last hope of SONY.
-As you know, SONY has a problem with the profit decline.
-Actually, SONY adhered to the Trinitron TV that was the most popular analogue TV in 90s.
-As a result, they were late to join the DTV market: SONY did not invest LCD panel or PDP and so they was not able to make better digital TVs than other competitors.
+PlayStation 3 will be released at the end of this year.
+It seems to be the last hope for Sony, which is facing a decline in profits.
+Notably, Sony stuck with the Trinitron TV, the most popular analog TV in the '90s, and consequently was late to enter the DTV market.
+Sony's lack of investment in LCD panels or PDPs meant they could not produce better digital TVs than their competitors.

-The PS3 will come in two configurations: one version with a 60GB hard drive that will cost $599, and the second with a 20GB hard drive that will come in at $499
+The PS3 will be available in two configurations: one version with a 60GB hard drive priced at $599, and a second version with a 20GB hard drive at $499.

-The PS3, which is based on the Cell processor, will support Blu-ray media.
-It also includes built-in Bluetooth and Wi-Fi connectivity, as well as Ethernet.
-Further, it includes Dolby digital surround sound functionality and supports high-definition video up to 1080p.
+Based on the Cell processor, the PS3 will support Blu-ray media and include built-in Bluetooth and Wi-Fi connectivity, as well as Ethernet.
+Additionally, it features Dolby digital surround sound and supports high-definition video up to 1080p.

-The console also can run up to seven wireless controllers at once, and all PS3s will come with a built-in hard drive, either 60GB or 20GB.
+The console can operate up to seven wireless controllers simultaneously, and all PS3s will be equipped with a built-in hard drive, either 60GB or 20GB.

-Finally, it supports USB, Sony Memory Sticks, Secure Digital (SD) and CompactFlash.
+Furthermore, it supports USB, Sony Memory Sticks, Secure Digital (SD), and CompactFlash.

-What a great gadget it is!
+Indeed, it is a great gadget!

-However, PS3 would be more expensive than others such as XBOX360, Wii
+However, the PS3 will be more expensive than others, such as the Xbox 360 and Wii.
+High-quality graphics do not necessarily guarantee market success.
-Good quality of graphics does not guarantee the success of the market.

-Anyway, the competition is always welcome to the users because the price of console could be down. :)
+Nonetheless, competition is always beneficial for users because it could lead to lower console prices. :)